Fedir Krychevsky

-Fedir Krychevsky (Федір Григорович Кричевський; – July 30, 1947) was an influential Ukrainian early modernist painter.
+Fedir Hryhorovych Krychevsky (Федір Григорович Кричевський; – July 30, 1947) was a Ukrainian early modernist painter.
 He was the brother of graphic designer Vasyl Krychevsky.

 Biography

 Krychevsky was born in Lebedyn, in the Kharkov Governorate of the Russian Empire, to the family of a Jewish country doctor who converted to Orthodox Christianity and married a Ukrainian woman.
 He graduated from the Moscow School of Painting, Sculpture and Architecture in 1901 and the Saint Petersburg Academy of Arts in 1910.

+In 1911-12 Krychevsky visited the main art centres of Western Europe, studying the masterpieces of world art housed in the museums of Germany, Austria, France and Italy.

-He traveled in Western Europe for a year, and studied briefly with Gustav Klimt in Vienna.
-He moved to Kiev, where he served as professor and director at the Kiev Art School from 1914 to 1918.
+He moved to Kyiv, where he served as professor and director at the Kyiv Art School from 1914 to 1918.

 In 1917, he was one of the founders and a rector (from 1920 to 1922) of the Ukrainian State Academy of Arts.
-When the academy was abolished, he worked as a professor at the Kiev State Art Institute, eventually becoming its rector.
-He remained in Kiev at the onset of the Second World War, and kept his position at the institute, trying to save it in difficult conditions during the German occupation of Kiev.
+When the academy was abolished, he worked as a professor at the Kyiv State Art Institute, eventually becoming its rector.
+He remained in Kyiv at the onset of the Second World War, and kept his position at the institute, trying to save it in difficult conditions during the German occupation of Kyiv.
 He served as the chairman of the Union of Ukrainian Artists that tried to improve the conditions of artists during the occupation.
 He was extremely popular among the artist-colleagues, faculty at the institute and the students, and no one betrayed his Jewish origins to the German authorities, saving him from the Babi Yar massacre.

 He moved to Königsberg in the summer of 1943, to join his brother Vasyl.
 He attempted to flee west to escape the advancing Soviet troops, but the train in which he was traveling was overtaken.
-Krychevsky was arrested by the NKVD as a collaborator, but his interrogations have elicited nothing that could incriminate him, so he was stripped of all his titles and honors and sent to exile to the village of Irpin near Kiev where he died of starvation during the famine in 1947, despite the food help that was receiving from his student Tetyana Yablonska.
+Krychevsky was arrested by the NKVD as a collaborator, but his interrogations have elicited nothing that could incriminate him, so he was stripped of all his titles and honors and sent to exile to the village of Irpin near Kyiv where he died of starvation during the famine in 1947, despite the food help that was receiving from his student Tetyana Yablonska.

 Twelve years after his death Krychevsky was rehabilitated.
-In 1959 the first exhibition of his works was held in Kiev, and information about his work began to be published.
+In 1959 the first exhibition of his works was held in Kyiv, and information about his work began to be published.